Desk organization has always been a difficult proposition.

 No need to have tons of personal memorabilia scattered around.
 Remember, you’re there to focus in and work.

 A few tasteful items are great.
+Even some amazing office art.
 They can be conversation starters and a great addition to your company culture.

 Otherwise, they’ll just get in the way.